swayos/swayos.github.io/README.md

 The file manager opens in floating mode so you can drag and drop files on your applications if needed if you open the file managaer in the same workspace.

 If you don't have multimedia keys the you can change volume and display brightness by going over the lcd and vol entries in the center of the status bar and do a scroll over them.

-## Troubleshooting ##

-If you have questions/problems regarding the design & workflow & component selection of SwayOS, ask it [here](https://github.com/swayos/swayos.github.io/discussions)
-If you have any other problems then it's probably related to your OS's discussion forums.
-If you installed SwayOS on an arch linux, it's [Arch Linux Forums](https://bbs.archlinux.org/), if you are using something else then go to the proper discussion forums.

 ## Components and how to configure them